allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ## Resolver design is a game changer!

-We will spend the whole paragraph to make sure we are on the same page understanding how they work.
+We will spend the whole paragraph to make sure we are on the same page understanding how resolvers work.
 A schema consists of various elements:
 — defined queries/mutations/subscriptions that we can ask (we can think of it as the root of the graph) — input objects that we take as arguments in queries/mutations/subscriptions